 As part of the season, Mubi screens Mitra Farahani’s tender and elegant documentary ‘Fifi Howls from Happiness’ on “the Persian Picasso”, Bahman Mohassess, the celebrated Iranian painter, sculptor, translator, and theatre director.
 Learn more and watch here.

-Further details of the films can be found here.
+Further details of the films as part of Poetry in Motion can be found here.

 About The Barbican

 A world-class arts and learning organisation, the Barbican pushes the boundaries of all major art forms including dance, film, music, theatre and visual arts.
 Its creative learning programme further underpins everything it does.
 Over 1.1 million people attend events annually, hundreds of artists and performers are featured, and more than 300 staff work onsite.

 The architecturally renowned centre opened in 1982 and comprises the Barbican Hall, the Barbican Theatre, The Pit, Cinemas 1, 2 and 3, Barbican Art Gallery, a second gallery the Curve, foyers and public spaces, a library, Lakeside Terrace, a glasshouse conservatory, conference facilities and three restaurants.
 The City of London Corporation is the founder and principal funder of the Barbican Centre.

 The Barbican is home to Resident Orchestra, London Symphony Orchestra; Associate Orchestra, BBC Symphony Orchestra; Associate Ensembles the Academy of Ancient Music and Britten Sinfonia, Associate Producer Serious, and Artistic Partner Create.
 Our Artistic Associates include Boy Blue, Cheek by Jowl, Deborah Warner, Drum Works and Michael Clark Company.